 A visual representation of the blockchain at the core of this system is found on the My logs page.
 The blocks are listed in chronological order (oldest first).
+In figure 6.4, a screenshot of a My logs page is shown.

+MEDITRAIL PORTAL

+Home My files My logs Logout

+Filename: Filename: results_bloedtest.txt

+Sign this file Open this file

+Filename: x-ray.jpg

-MEDITRAIL PORTAL Home My files My logs Logout Filename: results_bloedtest.txt Sign this file Open this file Filename: x-ray.jpg Sign this file Open this file
+Sign this file Open this file